dataspike-io/docver-widget/README.md

 ```
 ### Implementation Details for `getVerificationId`

 The `getVerificationId` API should be implemented by your development team.
-This API is responsible for creating a verification process on the backend and should only return the `verificationUrlId` to the frontend.
+This API is responsible for creating a verification process on the **backend** and should only return the `verificationUrlId` to the frontend.

 - **Parameters**: The API will internally use `applicantId` and `profileId` to create the verification.
 These parameters must be kept confidential and should not be exposed to the frontend or any external parties.

 - **Verification Creation**: Upon receiving a request to `getVerificationId`, the API will handle the creation of the verification with the specified `applicantId` and `profileId`.

 - **Response**: Once the verification is successfully created, the API should respond with only the `verificationUrlId`, which is the identifier required for rendering the widget.
-This ensures that sensitive information remains secure and is not accessible outside of the backend.
+This ensures that sensitive information remains secure and is not accessible outside of the **backend**.

 By following this approach, you maintain the integrity and confidentiality of the verification process while ensuring a smooth integration wit